ankitg28/Education-Chatbot-Assistant/README.md

 Report: [Report](./RAG_Report.pdf)

 ## Demo Video Demonstration
-Watch the video demonstration to see BrainBytes in action: [https://youtu.be/oYt6LAaVhmo](https://youtu.be/InEwhVpjjog)
+Watch the video demonstration to see the application in action: [https://youtu.be/oYt6LAaVhmo](https://youtu.be/uWlA38_H2kE)

 ## Licensing